 *What would be most important thing to you in looking for a romantic partner?
 What about in looking for a spouse?

-*Do you think any of the kids at school are not virgins?
+*Do you think any of the kids at school have had sex?
 What do you think about that?

 *Do kids at your school actually “date”?